MikeMcMahon/CompSciStudyHour/README.md

 Typically DFS is favored against shorter wider trees, where BFS is favored against taller narrower trees.
 Additionally if memory is a concern the DFS search does not require a separate data structure to store the visited nodes when written recursively.

+Consider a family tree, where we want to search for relatives - living relatives would be located near the bottom of the tree and located by a DFS much faster.
+Whereas relatives long since passed would be located much higher in the tree and found with a BFS much faster.

+The point being, that it depends on the structure of the data and what you are searching for and its place to be found within the tree.